-Most WordPress caching plugin comes with built-in support for GZIP compression.
+Most WordPress caching plugins come with built-in support for GZIP compression.
 WP Rocket enabled GZIP compression rules automatically to the .htaccess file if your website is on the Apache server.

-You don’t have to activate or do anything else; WP Rocket uses the mod_deflate module on the Apache server to automatically apply the rules.
+You don’t have to activate or do anything else; WP Rocket uses the mod_deflate module on the Apache server to apply the rules automatically.

 So, the mode_deflate module must be enabled on your server – that’s the only requirement for the Apache server.

-If you’re not sure if the mode_deflate module is enabled on your server, ask your web host.
+Ask your web host if you’re unsure if the mode_deflate module is enabled on your server.

 After enabling GZIP on the server, WP Rocket creates two versions of each cached page of your website – an HTML file and a GZIP-ed file.

-The GZIP-ed version is the default version serve to users, while the HTML version is there as a fallback – just in case – you never know.
+The GZIP-ed version is the default version served to users, while the HTML version is there as a fallback – just in case – you never know.

 To read more on how WP Rocket compresses components with GZIP, read this documentation on their website.

 For websites on the NGNIX server, since NGNIX does not support the .htaccess file, you will need to add the following codes to the:

 This will enable GZIP on your NGNIX server.
 But as a precaution, you should check with your web host whether GZIP is already enabled.